Housing is a human right.

-The 2018 Point in Time count estimates that there are approximately 1,500 homeless people in the Capital Region.
+The 2020 Point in Time count estimates that there are approximately 1,500 people experiencing homelessness in the Capital Region.

 The City of Victoria is also currently implementing the Victoria Housing Strategy to increase the supply of housing and encourage a diversity of housing types.
-This includes bylaw changes to allow for the creation of new rental housing such as Garden Suites and Secondary Suites, prioritizing purpose-built rental units through City processes, and creating a new Inclusionary Housing policy to encourage more affordable housing in new developments.
+This includes bylaw changes to allow for the creation of new rental housing such as Garden Suites and Secondary Suites, prioritizing purpose-built rental units through City processes, protecting tenants through implementing the Tenant Assistance Policy, and the Inclusionary Housing and Community Amenity Policy to encourage more affordable housing in new developments.

 The City of Victoria also provides support to a number of organizations that work with individuals experiencing homelessness.